VR-25/sysconfig-patcher/README.md

 - Do not remove/blacklist default packages, unless you know exactly what you are doing.
 - Reinstall the module to apply new changes.

+1. Remove or disable redundant modules (e.g., `Enable Doze for GMS`, `Universal GMS Doze`).

-1. Flash live (e.g., from Magisk Manager) or from custom recovery (e.g., TWRP).
+2. Flash live (e.g., from Magisk Manager) or from custom recovery (e.g., TWRP).

 Uninstall